Sunday, April 25, 2021

 This blog is about popular fiction from a European-Mediterranean point of view.
 I witnessed its evolution, mostly in Italy but also in Spain, for about fifty years.
 It’s an interesting subject which I guess is not well known elsewhere, except basic terms such as giallo and spaghetti western.
 That’s why I decided to write a few notes about it.

 Let me introduce myself.
-I’m an Italian thriller and sci-fi writer with over fifty published titles, plus a hundred short stories or so.
+I’m an Italian thriller and sci-fi writer with over seventy published titles, plus a hundred short stories or so.
 I live in Italy, where I was born in 1964, and in Spain, where I set foot for the first time in 1973.
 My name is Andrea Carlo Cappi.
 In Italian “Andrea” is a male name, as well as “Carlo”.
-I started using my full middle name thirty years ago: I was trying to be acknowledged as a mystery writer, but nobody seemed to be interested in what either “Andrea Cappi” or “Andrea C. Cappi” was writing.
+I started using my full middle name over thirty years ago: I was trying to be acknowledged as a mystery writer, but nobody seemed to be interested in what either “Andrea Cappi” or “Andrea C. Cappi” was writing.
 The first time I wrote as “Andrea Carlo Cappi”, in 1991, I was immediately hired by the Italian public radio network to work on a mystery fiction series.
 So I thought: “That’s the right name.”

 Later, for various reasons, I had to use pen names.
 One of them, François Torrent, has gained some fame of its own in Italy since 2002.
 On social networks I often go by “K”, since Cappi (which means nooses in Italian), is similar to kappa, the letter k.
 Hence the name Kverse for the universe shared by many of my characters.
 I’ve also been working on other series of mine, as well as non-fiction, tie-ins and more.
 A member of IAMTW, winner of Premio Italia 2018 for best Italian fantasy novel, I’ve also been working as editor and translator.
 I know a few backstage stories and I’m going to share them with you.